 Mesial Impacted Teeth

 Impacted teeth come in different forms.
-Mesial Impaction is the most common typology and characterizes by its angular position towards the next tooth, named the second molar.
+Mesial Impaction is the most common typology and is characterized by its angular position towards the next tooth, named the second molar.

 Mesial-impacted teeth erupt partially, meaning there is not enough space to erupt entirely from the gums.
 As a result, part of the occlusal portion of the tooth hides below the gums while the other is above the gums but forms an angle.